 Philosophy

 For me, dance education is not only about technique, but about how each student builds a relationship with their own body.
-Dance has the power to nurture both confidence and sensitivity—helping children grow stronger and more expressive, while also offering adults a pathway to healing and self-discovery.
+Dance has the power to nurture confidence, sensitivity, and physical intelligence—helping children grow stronger and more expressive while offering adults a pathway to healing and self-discovery.

-My somatic practice emphasizes listening to the body rather than imposing on it.
-I believe every movement is connected to the whole person—emotionally, physically, and culturally.
-In my teaching, I encourage students to pay attention to breath, sensation, and inner rhythm, so that dance becomes not just an external form, but a way to connect with the self and with others.
+My teaching emphasizes listening to the body rather than forcing it.
+Every movement is connected to the whole person—emotionally, physically, and culturally.
+Drawing from somatic practice and Pilates-based principles, I encourage students to develop awareness of breath, sensation, alignment, and internal rhythm so that movement becomes not just an external form, but a way to connect with oneself and with others.

 Vision

-We are living in a time when artificial intelligence and digital technologies are rapidly transforming how we live, work, and even create.
-While these tools expand our possibilities, they also remind us of the importance of returning to our own bodies and feelings.
-Through somatic movement, I envision a future where people reclaim presence, balance, and humanity in a world increasingly shaped by screens and algorithms.
+We live in a time when artificial intelligence and digital technologies are rapidly transforming how we live, work, and create.
+While these tools expand our possibilities, they also remind us of the importance of returning to our bodies and lived experience.

 Mission